BASIC

 WHAT ARE DREAMS?

-bible to Sigmund Freud, MD and Carl Jung, MD, dream interpretation has been a
+Freud, MD and Carl Jung, MD, dream interpretation has been a subject of

-explanation is that one travels during the night in the finer or etheric body
+during the night in the finer or etheric body and

 the air, visiting distant places and people, even going back into oneÕs past or